Article was last updated in November 2022.

 Each card should contain key information about the backlog item that could be used by the team when the time comes to process it.

-For teams that apply Scrum, the Scrum Guide states that backlog grooming meetings must consume no more than 10% of the development team’s capacity.
+For teams that apply Scrum, the Scrum Guide states that backlog refining meetings must consume no more than 10% of the development team’s capacity.
 It will be different from team to team.
 The key here is to do it regularly.
-Backlog items must be groomed ahead of the Sprint Planning session where they are slotted to be taken in.
+Backlog items must be refined ahead of the Sprint Planning session where they are slotted to be taken in.

-Since there’s no fixed cadence for the purpose, the PO has the liberty to groom the backlog monthly, weekly, or even daily and schedule refinement meetings as needed.
-This is referred to as just-in-time backlog grooming.
+Since there’s no fixed cadence for the purpose, the PO has the liberty to refine the backlog monthly, weekly, or even daily and schedule refinement meetings as needed.
+This is referred to as just-in-time backlog refinement.

 Learn to Work Smarter, Not Harder!